-Spaghetti Pomodoro, also known as tomato basil pasta, is a classic Italian recipe famous worldwide for its taste and simplicity.
+Spaghetti pomodoro or pasta pomodoro is an Italian tomato and basil pasta recipe beloved worldwide for its taste and simplicity.

-ingredients for spaghetti pomodoro
+Ingredients for spaghetti pomodoro

 Spaghetti

-If you can’t find San Marzano, go for generic whole-peeled canned tomatoes, preferably from an imported brand.
+If you can’t find San Marzano, go for generic whole-peeled canned tomatoes, preferably from an imported Italian brand.
 Good ones are Mutti, Cento, or Cirio.

 Fresh tomatoes